asduser/nodejs-configuration-manager/README.md

 > **Plugin**

 Each functional entity in this module is a "Plugin".
-It's a simple typescript class, which implements IPlugin interface.
+It's a simple typescript class, which extends *BasePlugin* class & implements *IPlugin* interface.

 The main purpose - receive arguments list and execute an appropriate behaviour after.